Njuelle/how-to-dashboard/part2.md

 ## 1- Update your Docker Compose file

-In Part 1 of this series, we created a Docker Compose file that looks like this :
+In Part 1 of this series, we created a Docker Compose file that looks like this:

 ```yaml
 version: '2'